GrameenGhana/gfcare/readme.md

 # Spark-based Laravel installation

-Since `laravel/spark` is not free anymore and cannot be installed or updated with `composer`, you can use this basic installation of Laravel 5.2 with all Spark code integrated in it.
+Since `laravel/spark` is not free anymore and cannot be installed or updated with `composer`, you can use this basic installation of Laravel 5.2 with all Spark code integrated with VUEJS in it.

 ## Releases